knative/docs/blog/releases/announcing-knative-v0-19-release.md

 - Improvements for cold start by adding a scale down delay.
 - No longer mounting `/var/log` this allows certain images like `docker.io/nginx` that use this directory to be use as Knative Service.
 - New Alpha feature that allows for domain name mapping at namespace scope.
+- You specify delivery spec defaults for brokers in Eventing configmap `config-br-defaults`
+- Eventing keeps improving stability by squashing bugs.

 ### Serving v0.19